Edric-cui/Portfolio1/_posts/2018-06-02-Zhishi TV-en.md

 > I contributed to 80%+ of the interaction and mockup designs, as seen on top right corner "by_edirc"

 The interaction follows Google's Android TV guideline because most smart TVs in China equipped with Android.
-Follwing Android guideline is also the best way to ensure performance and smoothness.
+Following Android guideline is also the best way to ensure performance and smoothness.

 AppleTV's interaction with iPhone, and touch-wheel  were also used as a reference.